 John’s SSI Bonus…a retirement paycheck

 In addition to making him mortgage payment free, we were able to structure his Reverse Mortgage so he would receive monthly tax free income for the years until he reached 70 and could draw his maximum Social Security benefit.
-John called this his personal retirement paycheck.

 John is sleeping better lately with dreams of a secure retirement dancing in his head.

 The New Reverse Mortgage isn’t for everyone…but it could be!